I end up educating clients on this more often than not, so I’m just going to break this down in a few bite-sized chunks.

 Your logo should avoid cheap Photoshopping tricks.
 Those only convey cheap to your service / product and will look outdated quickly.

+Is it usable?
 Your logo should still be clear at the smallest size it will be used.
-Avoid tiny type.
+Avoid tiny or fine type.

-It should be constructed to embroider clearly on clothing and saddle pads
+It should be constructed to embroider clearly on wearables and saddle pads.

 It should make you say “YES!” when you see it for the first time.